raunakab/raunakab.github.io/content/blog/2-buck2_builds_building_running_and_testing_software_with_no_prelude.md

 +++
-title = "Buck2 builds: building, running, and testing software with no prelude" date = 2024-07-16
+title = "Buck2 builds: a soft introduction to buck2 using no-prelude builds" date = 2024-07-16
 +++